willahh/chatbot/README.md

 # Chatbot app

-Realtime chatbot made with React and Firebase for storage.
+Realtime collaborative chatbot made with React and Firebase for storage.

 Test it online : https://willahh.github.io/chatbot